Samos International Airport

 Samos International Airport "Aristarchos of Samos" is an airport on Samos Island, Greece.

 The airport is named after Aristarchos of Samos, an ancient astronomer and mathematician, and lies within 5 km from the nearby town of Pythagorio.
 The airport has a single short runway.
 The airport's surroundings leave little room for error or mistake on the behalf of the pilots – with nearby mountains and sea at the end of the short runway.
 In summer there are often strong Meltemi winds from the north, which further contribute to the difficulty of the landing.

 There is one terminal building.
-There are five boarding gates, none of which have jet-bridges.
+There are six boarding gates, none of which have jet-bridges.
 Passenger facilities are split across two floors and include a duty-free shop and a small café.

 History

 The airport first operated in May 1976.
 In the late 1990s/early 2000s, the terminal was renovated: the capacity of the airport was increased to deal with increasing passenger numbers.

 In December 2015, the privatisation of Samos International Airport and 13 other regional airports of Greece was finalised with the signing of the agreement between the Fraport AG/Copelouzos Group joint venture and the state privatisation fund.
 "We signed the deal today," the head of Greece's privatisation agency HRADF, Stergios Pitsiorlas, told Reuters.
 According to the agreement, the joint venture will operate the 14 airports (including Samos International Airport) for 40 years as of 11 April 2017.